rowcased/rowcased.github.io/codewars.md

 #### The Site

 <!-- <a href="https://codewars.com">Codewars</a> -->
-Codewars is a very active user-driven site offering thousands of code challenges in 48 languages.
-The site borrows from _Kendo_, using a 'kyu' rank system, calling challenges 'kata', and referring to points as 'honor'.
-As a member earns more honor, they are granted additional site privileges.
+A very active user-driven site offering thousands of code challenges in 48 languages.
+Borrowing from _Kendo_, a 'kyu' rank system is used, challenges are called 'kata', and points known as 'honor'.
+As a member earns higher honor, they are granted additional site privileges.

 Codewars is a user-driven site with a very active community, offering thousands